nfabacus/express-api-server-boilerplate/README.md

     * You can have different strategies for authentication.
   2. Write strategies for Passport authentication middleware
     1) Create a folder called 'services', and create a file called passport.js in the folder.
-    2) In passport.js, write strategies (the ways to authenticate users) and connect them to passport, so we can use it.
+    2) In passport.js, write two strategies (the ways to authenticate users) and connect them to passport, so we can use it.
+      Strategy 1: Signin -> Local Strategy: Verify Email and password -> Give token.
+      Strategy 2: authenticated routes/requests -> JWT Strategy: Verify token -> Provide access